JimiIT92/BetterCopperAge/README.md

 The Shelf is a great Block for building and decorations, and it has two modes of displaying Items.
 But only one is accessible in Vanilla Minecraft, which is a shame to be honest...

-That's why, if you now Shift-Right Click a shelf, it will toggle its display mode!
+That's why, if you now Shift-Right Click a shelf with an empty hand, it will toggle its display mode!

 <img src="./.docs/shelf_display_mode_toggle.gif" alt="Shelf Display Mode Toggled" />